Never assume that a dog came from a reputable breeder simply because it’s purebred.

 The notion that anyone who chooses to purchase a dog from a reputable breeder is directly hurting dogs in shelters is unwarranted and rooted in a lack of education.
 Responsible breeders do their best to make sure their dogs are genetically and behaviorally healthy — something that is incredibly significant, especially for someone who might need a service dog, therapy dog, or a breed for a certain job or lifestyle.
 As a potential dog owner, it’s critical to do the research and decide which ethical source and type of dog is best for you.

-As we work towards ending puppy mills and disreputable sources who are enabling the broken system, we should empower reputable breeders, shelters, and rescues.
-This means educating prospective dog owners about puppy mills, backyard breeders, and pet stores who source their animals from these unethical programs.
+As we work towards pushing out irresponsible sources who are enabling the broken system, we should empower reputable breeders, shelters, and rescues.
+This means educating prospective dog owners about irresponsible sources and pet stores who source their animals from these irresponsible programs.
 Before purchasing or adopting a dog, communicate at length with the source and be sure that you’re supporting a program that is prioritizing the well-being of their dogs.

 The next time you see a purebred in the shelter system, consider that it might be coming from an unethical source instead of blaming a reputable breeder.
 Recognize that responsible breeders are not contributing to the situation of dog abandonment and overpopulation.
 To be an advocate for responsible dog ownership means that it’s absolutely vital to understand the nuances behind unethical and ethical breeders so we can celebrate those responsible individuals who are preserving healthy dogs and providing the very best care for their animals.